1

 our visible universe, collide periodically in a higher dimensional

-space.
+space (up to 10-dimensional space in some versions).
 Each collision corresponds to a reversal from contraction to

 expansion.
 Fails largely because the collision mechanism is highly